 “Passage” International Art Encounters No. 3

-The joint exhibition of Gideon Gechtman, Bertrand Lavier and Haim Steinbach is the third project in the series of international art encounters "Passage" of the Chelouche Gallery of Contemporary Art.
-The Project - begun in 1996 in collaboration with Dr. Lóránd Hegyi, the director of the Museum of Modern Art in Vienna - puts the emphasis on an international exhibition space where artists meet, who express themselves in a similar or parallel language' to hold a true dialogue in real time.
+The joint exhibition of Gideon Gechtman, Bertrand Lavier and Haim Steinbach is the third project in the series of international art encounters “Passage” at Chelouche Gallery for Contemporary Art.
+The Project – begun in 1996 in collaboration with Dr. Lóránd Hegyi, the director of the Museum of Modern Art in Vienna – puts the emphasis on an international exhibition space where artists, who express themselves in a similar or parallel language, meet to hold a true dialogue in real-time.
 A two-way meeting-point.
 A place for cross-fertilization.

-At the meeting between Gideon Gechtman (living and working in Israel), Haim Steinbach (living and working in New York) and Bertrand Lavier (living and working in France), an interesting dialogue is created between the artists and new works were conceived as a result of ideas they presented and discussed.
+At the meeting between Gideon Gechtman (living and working in Israel), Haim Steinbach (living and working in New York) and Bertrand Lavier (living and working in France), an interesting dialogue was created between the artists, and new works were conceived as a result of ideas they presented and discussed.

-With Steinbach objects are taken as is; while questioning the concept of originality' they are essentially arrangements and they "enable a kind of 'museofication' of objects, as if one can return them to their 'objecticity', and not only see them as symbols of themselves".
-The slogans Steinbach exhibits, 0%, &, ??? ?????!!!, deal with what is missing, when the theme or the product itself are absent.
-As they are painted on the gallery walls, they deal with the representation without 'substance'.
+With Steinbach objects are taken as is; while questioning the concept of originality, they are essentially arrangements and they “enable a kind of ‘museofication’ of objects, as if one can return them to their ‘objecticity’, and not only see them as symbols of themselves”.
+The slogans Steinbach exhibits, deal with what is missing when the theme or the product itself is absent.
+As they are painted on the gallery walls, they deal with the representation without ‘substance’.